-Always position the monitor in a line of sight that runs parallel to the window front (see picture).
+Always position the monitor in a line of sight that runs parallel to the window front.
 You should also apply a parallel line of sight with respect to artificial lighting.
 This means that in a room lit by artificial light essentially the same criteria and objectives apply.
 Should it not be possible to arrange the monitor as outlined above, the following measures might be helpful:

-- Turn, lower or incline the monitor.

-- Place horizontal or vertical shades at the windows.
+- Turn, lower or incline the monitor. - Place horizontal or vertical shades on the windows.

-- Work in Comfort

-Take regular breaks from the work at your screen to prevent tenseness and exhaustion.
+Take regular breaks from your screen to prevent tenseness and exhaustion.

 Sitting in one position for long periods can be uncomfortable.
-To minimize the potential for physical discomfort or injury, it's important that you maintain proper posture.
+To minimise the potential for physical discomfort or injury, it's important that you maintain proper posture.